Skip to sub navigation Skip to main content

 Ashfield’s Education and Skills Improvement Strategy

-1. Talent attraction and retention
+1. Talent Attraction and Retention

 We want to develop a new demand-led skills programme in close collaboration with employers, offering innovative pathways to high quality jobs and curating bespoke training, recruitment, continuing professional development and progression solutions that will increase productivity and sustain growth by: